knpuniversity/symfony/knpu/ep5-forms/data-class-type-guessing.md

 # Binding Forms to Objects: data_class

 Open `GenusFormType` and find the `configureOptions()` method.
 Add `$resolver->setDefaults()`.
-Pass that in an array with a single key called `data_class` set to `AppBundle\Entity\Genus`.
+Pass that an array with a single key called `data_class` set to `AppBundle\Entity\Genus`.
 Do *nothing* else: refresh to re-submit the form.

 Boom!
-Now we have a band-new `Genus` object that's just waiting to be saved.
+Now we have a brand-new `Genus` object that's just waiting to be saved.
 Thanks to the `data_class` option, the form creates a new `Genus` object behind the scenes.
-But how does it set the data?
+And then it sets the data on it.

-When we got back an associative array, these field names - `name`, `speciesCount` and `funFact` – could have been anything.
+Earlier, when we got back an associative array, these field names - `name`, `speciesCount` and `funFact` – could have been anything.
 But as soon as you bind your form to a class, `name`, `speciesCount` and `funFact` need to match property names inside of your class.

-Actually, that's a *small* lie.
+Actually, that's *kind of* lie.
 These properties are private, so the form component *can't* set them directly.
-In fact, it guesses a setter function for each field and uses that: `setName()`, `setSpeciesCount` and `setFunFact`.
+In reality, it guesses a setter function for each field and call that: `setName()`, `setSpeciesCount` and `setFunFact`.
 Technically, you could add a form field call `outOnAMagicalyJourney` as long as you had a method in your class called `setOutOnAMagicalJourney`.

 ## Form Field Guessing!

 Head back to your browser, highlight the URL and hit enter.
-This just made a GET, which skipped form processing and just rendered things.
+This just made a GET request, which skipped form processing and just rendered the template.

 Let's add a few more field we need: like `subFamily`.
 Hey, we're even getting auto-complete
 now: PhpStorm knows `Genus` has a `subFamily` property!